 When a section's padding-top and padding-bottom should be different, and we want to maintain the global utility class system, we can use spacing blocks.

 We can apply a padding-large spacing block to the top of the section and a padding-small spacing block to the bottom of the section.

-Use cases: Spacing wrapper
+Use cases for: Spacing wrapper strategy